 Back in 2007, Bristol-Myers Squibb faced serious accusations from the U.S. Department of Justice that eventually ended with the company agreeing to pay $515 million settlement to resolve all the allegations.
 The corporation illegally marketed Abilify to nursing homes, regardless of the fact that the drug could kill elderly patients affected by dementia and even has a “black box” warning against this use.
 BMS also paid kickbacks to physicians and other healthcare providers in the form of lavish entertainment and travels to luxurious resorts, to unlawfully promote the sale and use of the medication for several off-label indications especially to children and adolescents.

 After hearing his plea, a jury found Boehringer Ingelheim negligent in warning and ordered the medication’s manufacturer to compensate Charbonneau with a $8.3 million reward.
-As per September 2017, a total of 365 Abilify lawsuits pending in 12 district courts has been consolidated into a Multi-District Litigation (MDL No. 2734) overseen by Judge M. Casey Rodgers in the U.S. District Court for the Northern District of Florida.
+As per September 2017, a total of 365 Abilify lawsuits pending in 12 district courts have been consolidated into a Multi-District Litigation (MDL No. 2734) overseen by Judge M. Casey Rodgers in the U.S. District Court for the Northern District of Florida.

 All the victims claim that they experienced impulse control disorders shortly after taking the drug, for which the manufacturers never provided adequate warning.
 If you want to file your own individual litigation or take part in the mass tort, call now and our team of experienced attorneys will assist you through the entire legal process.